Pattaya is a resort located on the Eastern Gulf Coast of Thailand, around 150 km southeast of Thailand’s capital – Bangkok.

 There has also been an accident recently involving a speedboat propeller that hit a surfacing driver and killed him on the spot.

-Be careful on the roads too, even if you’re going on foot (and be equally careful both on and off pedestrian zones, because Thai drivers have been known to completely ignore them and just drive along them, regardless of the people walking there).
+Be careful on the roads too, even if you’re going on foot (and be equally careful both on and off pedestrian zones, because Thai drivers have been known to completely ignore them and just drive along with them, regardless of the people walking there).

 Petty theft like pickpocketing or bag snatching is more than common and you should expect it at every step.